 All contracts with outside vendors are reviewed before release to determine if there are clauses bearing on the document's release as a public record.
 For example, some contracts may contain a clause requiring the University to notify the vendor before information is released.
 Contracts that are currently under negotiation are not releaseable.

 No fee is charged for the time expended to respond to a records request.
-There is a charge for copies made ($.10/page) and for the cost of mailing records if they are not picked up in person or faxed.
+There is a charge for copies made ($.20/page after the first 50 pages) and for the cost of mailing records if they are not picked up in person or faxed.
 Fees are payable in advance; an invoice will be provided; checks should be made payable to "The University of Arizona".

 There may be additional fees for commercial requests.
 If programming time is required in order to fulfill a request, there will be an hourly charge which will be discussed with and approved by the requestor in advance.